Students must take six multidisciplinary LALS courses, plus language instruction in Spanish or another LALS-related language as outlined below.

 - Films series, art exhibits and other and special showings

 - Publication of creative writing and artwork of Hispanic inspiration in the bilingual journal fósforo: Revista de Inspiración Hispánica

 To Enroll in the Program

 Print a Change in Academic Plan Form via STAR.
-Contact Prof. Rosa Carrasquillo (the LALS Program Director) and your Academic Advisor to discuss your interest in the program and to obtain their signatures.
+Contact Prof. Rosa Carrasquillo (Director, Latin American and Latino Studies) and your Academic Advisor to discuss your interest in the program and to obtain their signatures.
 Visit Susan Cunningham, Associate Director of Concentrations, in Smith 331, to complete the Concentration application process.
 Please bring your Change in Academic Plan Form and a copy of your unofficial transcript to your appointment with Prof. Cunningham.
 Students are encouraged, but not required, to apply before the end of their sophomore year.
 To plan out a program of course work, consult with the director and/or any other professor in the program.
 Upon graduation, your transcript will read "Latin American and Latino Studies Concentration" and you will receive a special stole and certificate to celebrate your accomplishment.

 Prof. Rosa Carrasquillo